TechnologyMan101/pop-os-setup-script/README.md

 # pop-os-setup-script
-Bash Script to Set Up a Fresh Install of Pop!_OS 20.04 and above.
+Bash script to set up a fresh install of Pop!_OS.

 # Documentation